V.Unbeatable

 V. Unbeatable (also known as Vikas Unbeatable) is a Mumbai-based dance crew.
 They rose to fame in India when they took part in the dance series Dance Plus for season 4 in 2018 and finished in the top 4.
 They received international coverage when they took part in season 14 of America's Got Talent and received a Golden Buzzer from basketball player and guest judge Dwyane Wade.

 In February 2020, they won season 2 of America's Got Talent: The Champions.

 The dancers come from the slums of Mumbai.
-There they lived under bad conditions with no electricity, barely any clean drinking water, with six or seven people living in one room.
-They were very poor, and in principle, they danced secretly.
+There they lived under poor conditions with little electricity or clean drinking water, and up to six or seven people living in a single room.
+In principle, they danced in secret.

 Background

 The V in the name stands for Vikas, after a former crew member, Vikas Gupta, who died performing stunts during a rehearsal.
-In 2018, they competed on the Indian dance competition Dance Plus and finished in 4th place.
+In 2018, they competed on the Indian dance competition Dance Plus season 4 in Team Dharmesh Yelande and finished in 4th place.
 Prior to this they had taken part in a reality show called India Banega Manch.